 Although iOS 17 beta has been released for a while, it often receives complaints from various users.
 Dynamic Island is the most criticized one, so Apple is still updating iteratively.
 The latest iOS 17 has also been released.
 If You want to upgrade but get stuck on verifying update.
 You’re in the right place.

-Here, we address the problem of the iPhone 13/12/11 that is stuck on “Verifying Update” during the new iOS 15 update.
-The solutions we will outline in this article have been extensively tested and present the best way to fix the problem and easily resume the update in 2021.
+Here, we address the problem of the iPhone stuck on “Verifying Update” during iOS 16/17 update.
+The solutions we will outline in this article have been extensively tested and present the best way to fix the problem and easily resume the update.

 Before we get to the solutions, however, let’s first begin by taking a look at exactly what this problem is.